loganpmahan/cs400-X-Team-64/x_team_rules.md

 ## How we will assign (and reassign) tasks

+We can either have our team leader assign tasks, or we can work together to determine appropriate tasks for each group member so the workload is spread out.

 ## How will we will track progress (and follow-up) on completion of tasks